 Cosmetic Chemist Client References

-Ask if the chemist can provide to you references … past clients for whom the chemist has developed products similar to your product concept based on their answer to Question (3) above.
+Ask if the chemist can provide to you references … past clients for whom the chemist has developed products similar to your product concept.
 Most cosmetic chemists either have an NDA, or a mutual non-written understanding of non-disclosure, with their past clients.
 So, be prepared for the chemist to tell you that, “Yes,” they can provide client references, but must first contact their past clients to inquire if the past client would be open to speaking with you.
 It is most common that the past clients of cosmetic chemists prefer to keep their relationship private and undisclosed.

 Product Development Approach